Moving From the UK to the Basque Country

 Education in the Basque Country

-Schools in the Basque Country are either public, state-funded or private, and there are several levels of the education system:
+If you’re moving to the Basque Country from the UK with children, you should know that schools are either public, state-funded or private, and there are several levels of the ‘are moving education system:

 • Infant education (Age 0 to 6)